slahrichi/oogasalad_BattleBoys/doc/plan/DESIGN_PLAN.md

 versus AI.
 The AI will have different difficulties.
 * The controller will manage the different `Player` instances and relay communication between the `Player` instances and the view
+* The backend model will contain the infomation about the current game state, what ships are in play, weapon types, shop, and type of every part of the grid.
+The controller will call methods in the model to update the state of the game accordingly and the model will feed the view so it can display the correct information

 ### Team Responsibilities